-- B. When an owner requests a rent in excess of an amount the unit would bring in its existing condition, the following items and their condition are inspected during the HQS inspection:

-- 1. Type and condition of wall covering;

-- 2. Insulation and weather-stripping.
-(Exceeds minimum);

-- 3. Type of heat source;

-- 4. Type of A/C or cooling unit;

-- 5. Light covers, ceiling fans;

-- 6. Neighborhood/property amenities with relationship to rent requested;

-- 7. Absence of peeling exterior or interior paint

-- 8. Number of bathrooms in the unit;
+- B. FWHS will determine reasonable rent for a unit at the time of initial leasing, before any increase to the rent to owner, and if there is a ten (10) % decrease in the published FMR. - C. When an owner requests a rent in excess of an amount the unit would bring in its existing condition, the following items and their condition are inspected during the HQS inspection: - 1.
+Type and condition of wall covering; - 2.
+Insulation and weather-stripping.
+(Exceeds minimum); - 3.
+Type of heat source; - 4.
+Type of A/C or cooling unit; - 5.
+Light covers, ceiling fans; - 6.
+Neighborhood/property amenities with relationship to rent requested; - 7.
+Absence of peeling exterior or interior paint - 8.
+Number of bathrooms in the unit;

-- 9. Garage or carport; and

-- 10. Built in appliances

-- C. A rent reasonableness survey must be conducted by the field inspector.
+- 9. Garage or carport; and - 10.
+Built in appliances - D. A rent reasonableness survey must be conducted by the field inspector.
 The inspector must look for comparable units in the private sector as follows: - 1.
 First, units in a similar condition in the same neighborhood of like size with like amenities; - 2.
 Second, like units in a neighborhood similar to the neighborhood where the subject property is located, with like amenities, appropriately adjusted for the neighborhood variance.
-The closer the similar neighborhood is to the subject property the better the comparisons are for the rent reasonableness survey. - D. The three most similar comparables are selected for each property and appropriate adjustments are made for condition, size, location and amenities. - E. Owner is given the opportunity to accept or reject FWHS approved contract rent.
+The closer the similar neighborhood is to the subject property the better the comparisons are for the rent reasonableness survey. - E. The three most similar comparables are selected for each property and appropriate adjustments are made for condition, size, location and amenities. - F. Owner is given the opportunity to accept or reject FWHS approved contract rent.
 If rent approved by FWHS is rejected, the applicant may be issued a new Request for Tenancy Approval and given an opportunity to locate another unit.
 Should a property owner wish to challenge FWHS rent reasonableness survey, owner may provide additional rent comparable data to third party software site for FWHS to review.
 Comparables must be like properties in the same or like neighborhoods with like amenities to subject property.
 FWHS will verify data submitted by owner and any approved adjustment will be made to FWHS survey.